 Praised as a “conductor of great talent” (La Presse, C. Gingras), with “the genius of telling music like a thrilling story” (L’Actualité, G. Nicholson), Jean-Pascal Hamelin has been acclaimed in Quebec conducting Orchestre Métropolitain, I Musici de Montréal, Les Violons du Roy, and l’Orchestre de Trois-Rivières.

 Between September 2010 and April 2017, he also conducted an orchestra of 25 musicians in 83 performances of “Edgar et ses fantômes” across the province of Quebec.
 His recording of the show’s music, released as both CD and LP on the Octave Classique label, was nominated for the 2012 ADISQ award as the “Classical Orchestra Music Album of the Year”.
-He will be conducting this same show at the Casino de Paris in April and May 2018.
+He also conducted this same show at the Casino de Paris in April and May 2018.
 A sequel, entitled “Edgar 2 et ses fantômes,” was performed 29 times in Montréal and Québec City between October and December 2017.

 Jean-Pascal Hamelin has also given numerous concerts abroad, conducting the National Orchestra of Colombia in Medellin (broadcast on national television), the Dohnanyi Budafok Orchestra at the Budapest Palace of Arts, and the Youth Orchestra of the Americas, with whom he recorded an album entitled “From the New World”.
 This “live” recording, released on the Fidelio Musique label, was also nominated at the October 2011 ADISQ Gala as “Classical Orchestra Music Album of the Year.”
 Jean-Pascal has also collaborated with a number of outstanding soloists, including pianists Gabriela Montero and Louis Lortie.